wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ##### Cloud and cloud security

-    Moving data and operating in the coud is becoming immensely popular with large companies as ease and scalabiltiy coupled with reduced cost of local infrastructure makes internet data access and cloud computing very desirbale (edX, 2024).
+    Moving data and operating in the coud is becoming immensely popular with large companies.
+Ease and scalabiltiy coupled with reduced cost of local infrastructure makes internet data access and cloud computing very desirbale (edX, 2024).
 Understanding the nuances of the cloud and security aspects is now and ever more so a neccessary skill for the developer (University of Denver).

 #### Web Development